DC Talk: Reunion tour

-In June 2010, Kevin Max tweeted that he was trying to arrange a reunion tour for "perhaps" 2011.
+In June 2010, Max tweeted that he was trying to arrange a reunion tour for "perhaps" 2011.
 In January 2011, TobyMac stated that a reunion tour would probably happen "sooner or later", but not in the near future.
 In January 2014, Tait indicated that he liked the sound of a "20-years-later" tour in 2015, but tobyMac commented that "nothing concrete is in the works" due to conflicting schedules.

 DC Talk performed two concerts on July 13, 2017, and a third show on July 14, 2017 aboard the MSC Divina in the Bahamas on the reunion cruise.
 The group hinted at more reunions in the future.

 In June 2019, the group performed on a second cruise.
-Michael Tait stated in an interview that DC Talk would be doing a "land cruise" starting in 2020.
+Tait stated in an interview that DC Talk would be doing a "land cruise" starting in 2020, though it never came to fruition.